That person is your Independent Advisor or, most commonly referred to as:

 - You ask for advice from someone you know that knows everything that has happened from your perspective, only, to chime in.

-- You ask for advice from someone that is unbiased and wouldn't pick sides; only letting you know exactly what is wrong and what needs to be fixed/changed.
+- You ask for advice from someone that is unbiased and wouldn't pick sides; only letting you know exactly what is wrong and what needs to be fixed or changed.

-You are someone who is very wise, understands that growth is a part of life, and you value all your relationships.
+You are very wise, understands that growth is a part of life, and you value all your relationships.

 If you picked 'way #2,' I can understand and also relate.
 I've chosen this way plenty of times.
 But I'll confess that there are too many nuances present to make this the preferred way of conflict resolution, every single time.
 Why?
-Because of the 50/50 chances of it going well or going south, leading to the loss of a relationship.
+Because of the 50/50 chances of it going well or going south, leading to the loss of a relationship or a conflict unresolved.
 I simply wouldn't take the chance (depending on the conflict, of course).
-In a personal situation, I'd gain insight from an outsider (someone able to be unbiased) to help me see my faults and open my eyes to things I failed to realize/notice.
-Only then, can a healthy 'way #2' can have the best chances of ending on a positive note.
+In a personal situation, I'd gain insight from an outsider (someone able to be unbiased) to help me see my faults and open my eyes to things I failed to /see/realize/notice.
+Only then, can a healthy 'way #2' have the best chances of ending on a positive and respectful note.

 Similarly in business, as you are implementing your company's communications strategies...

-Someone who is external but at the same time, an extension of your internal team (someone you can rely on and trust), will bring an outside-looking-in perspective that is pivotal in steering your brand communications and content creation in the direction that fits your brand and the audience that is listening.
+Someone who is external but at the same time, an extension of your internal team (someone you can rely on, trust, and has your best interest as their top priority), will bring an outside-looking-in perspective that is pivotal in steering your brand communications and content creation in the direction that fits your brand and the audience that is listening.
 An internal team – the "head of strategy," the "creative director," the "copywriter," and everyone else that is part of the internal team that builds the brand – will never be able to offer this perspective.

 And maybe you're one of the many companies that hire advertising agencies and public relations agencies to execute creative work and/or provide communications strategy and you're spending an exuberant amount of money for these executions.